Semicolontime/Project/README.md

-# Site entry form
+# Site Entry Form

 #### Video Demo: <URL HERE>

 #### Description:
-# Simple Website Login System

-Welcome to the Simple Website Login System project!
-This Python application simulates a basic website login page with a variety of features, all developed using Python alone.
+This program is a simple design of a website login page.
+After logging in, you will have access to limited and defined features.
+Essentially, this project implements a website login with various features, all developed using Python only.

-## Overview

-The application includes:

-- **8 Functions**
-- **2 Classes**

-### Functions
+### Program Details:

+The program consists of 8 functions and 2 classes.
+Here is an overview of each component:

+1. **`main`**:
-1. **`main`**: This is the entry point of the application.
-Running this function starts the program.
+   - This is the main function of the program and initiates the execution of the project.

+2. **`sign_up`**:
-2. **`sign_up`**: This function handles user registration.
-When executed, it prompts the user to enter a username and a password.
-Passwords are checked against a regex pattern to ensure they meet complexity requirements.
-Users must choose a valid password to proceed with registration.
+   - This function handles user registration.
+It prompts the user for a username and a password.
+The password is validated using regex to prevent simple passwords.
+Users cannot proceed to the next step until they enter a password that meets the defined criteria.

+3. **`log_in`**:
-3. **`log_in`**: After registration, users can log in using this function.
-It first asks for the username.
-If the username is incorrect, the user is redirected to the sign-up page.
+   - This function is used when the user wants to log into their account after completing the registration.
+It first requests the username.
+If the username is incorrect or the user is not registered, they are prompted to sign up again.
 If the username is correct, the function then asks for the password.
-If the password is incorrect, the user has the option to either re-enter it or use the "forgot_password" feature.
+The user can enter the password once, and if they forget it, they have the option to execute the `forgot_password` function.

+4. **`forgot_password`**:
-4. **`forgot_password`**: If users forget their password, this function allows them to recover it.
-It asks for a phone number, which is validated using regex for Iranian phone formats.
-A default recovery code (232323) is used to simulate the recovery process.
-Entering the correct code will allow users to access their account.
+   - This function asks the user for their phone number to send a recovery code.
+The phone number is validated using regex for Iranian phone numbers.
+After entering the phone number, a default recovery code (232323) is sent.
+The user needs to enter this code to retrieve their password and then access the main site.

+5. **`options`**:
-5. **`options`**: This is the main interactive function that presents users with various features:
+   - This is the main function that provides various features to the user.
+Based on the selected option, different functions are called:

-   - **Calculator**: A simple calculator that performs basic arithmetic operations.
-The `use_calculator` function handles the calculations based on user input and displays the result.
+     - **Calculator**: This feature allows the user to perform four basic arithmetic operations.
+The user is redirected to the `use_calculator` function where they can choose an operation, input values, and see the result.

-   - **Cow Say**: This feature lets users display a message in a speech bubble from a selected animal using the `cowsay` library.
-The `cow_say` function manages the visual output.
+     - **Text by Animal**: With this option, the user can input a sentence and choose an animal.
+The chosen animal will then "speak" the sentence using the `cowsay` library.

-   - **Bank Account**: Simulates a bank account with a wallet interface.
-Users can deposit, withdraw, and check their balance using a class designed to manage the wallet's balance.
+     - **Bank Account Recharge**: This feature represents a symbolic wallet on the site.
+Users can manage their wallet balance, including depositing and withdrawing funds, through a specific class designed for this purpose.

-   - **Cookies**: Allows users to create and manage a virtual cookie jar.
-Users can define and adjust the number of cookies using the `Jar` class.
+     - **Cookie Jar**: Users can define and manage a specific amount of cookies.
+This functionality is handled by the `Jar` class, allowing users to add or remove cookies.

-   - **Bitcoin Price**: Fetches and displays the current price of Bitcoin.
-It uses the `requests` and `json` libraries to get the price and `pyttsx3` to read it out loud.
+     - **Bitcoin Price**: This feature displays the current price of Bitcoin.
+It uses the `requests` and `json` libraries to fetch the price and the `pyttsx3` library to read it out loud.

-6. **`line`**: Adds decorative lines to enhance the terminal interface.
+6. **`line`**:

-## How to Use

-1. Start by running the `main` function to launch the application.
-2. Follow the prompts to register, log in, and explore the various features available.

-## Dependencies

-To run this project, you'll need the following Python libraries:

-- `requests`
-- `json`
-- `pyttsx3`
-- `cowsay`
-- `re` (for regex validation)
+   - This function adds a decorative line in the terminal to enhance the visual separation of different sections.

+This project represents a simulated website login and user account management system.
+I hope you understand the details and encourage you to test the project.